luke-h1/github-api/README.md

 # github-api

-Express + Node JS API that returns github information
+Express + Node JS API that returns specific github information (to be consumed by a frontend project)

 Built with Express, Node, Babel & Jest.
 You can read about these technologies here: